Anna Netrebko in the title role of Donizetti’s “Lucia di Lammermoor.” Photo: Ken Howard/Metropolitan Opera

 Ridgewood’s taproom and music venue Nowadays will be live-streaming a new DJ set every night this week from 8 p.m. to midnight.
 To gain access to the nightly party, become a member via Patreon, from $5/month to $50/month.
 Basic membership level provides access to all live-stream performances and early access to tickets for all parties when the bar reopens.
 See the schedule of sets here.

 The Apollo Theater

 Although all of its programs have been canceled, the Apollo Theater’s classic Amateur Night must go on.
 The long-running Harlem event (Ella Fitzgerald performed when she was 17 years old) will be held online, with performers asked to submit videos as their audition.
 Auditions are open to singers, dancers, comedians, rappers, spoken word artists, musicians, and variety acts.
 According to the New York Times, the show’s producer, Marion Caffey, and coordinator Kathy Jordan Sharpton, along with a panel of five performers will evaluate the videos.
 Those chosen from the audition will have the chance to perform and compete for the grand prize of up to $20,000.

 Live virtual concerts on social media

 With major shows and festivals canceled around the country, musicians like John Legend and Chris Martin are taking to social media to perform live for fans.
-Vulture has a list of concerts you can live stream, like daily performances from Death Cab for Cutie’s Ben Gibbard and an audio version of the Ultra Music Festival, which was canceled earlier this month.
+Vulture is updating a list of concerts you can live stream.

 Lower East Side watering hole and event venue Caveat will host online editions of their shows each night at 7 p.m.
 Through its YouTube channel (found here) enjoy educational shows that make you laugh about topics like politics, true crime, the MTA, and more.
 And you can make a contribution in support of the artists and venue through PayPal.